Dharmendra: Frequent collaborations

-He experimented with film production; he launched both of his sons in films: Sunny Deol in Betaab (1983) and Bobby Deol in Barsaat (1995) as well as his nephew Abhay Deol in Socha Na Tha (2005).
-He was the presenter for his films like Satyakam (1969) and Kab Kyun Aur Kahan (1970).
-In one of her interviews, actress Preity Zinta has been quoted as saying that Dharmendra is her favourite actor.
-She recommended him to play her father's role in Har Pal (2008).

-After a four-year hiatus from acting since 2003, he reappeared in films as a character actor in 2007 in Life in a...
-Metro and Apne; both films were both critically and commercially successful.
-In the latter, he appears with both his sons, Sunny and Bobby for the first time.
-His other release was Johnny Gaddaar.
-In 2011, he starred alongside his sons again in Yamla Pagla Deewana, which was released on 14 January 2011.

-A sequel, Yamla Pagla Deewana 2, was released in 2013.
-He appeared with his daughter Esha Deol in his wife (Hema Malini)'s directorial venture, Tell Me O Khuda in 2011.
-In 2014, he played a double role in the Punjabi film, Double Di Trouble.
+Works in other languages

+In the starting of his film career he worked in the Bengali film Paari (1966) directed by Jagannath Chatterjee.
+The film also featured Dilip Kumar and Keshto Mukherjee in key roles.

+He has periodically appeared in films in his native tongue of Punjabi, starring in Kankan De Ohle (1970), Do Sher (1974), Dukh Bhanjan Tera Naam (1974), Teri Meri Ik Jindri (1975), Putt Jattan De (1982) and Qurbani Jatt Di (1990).
+He returned to Punjabi cinema after a gap with the 2014 film Double Di Trouble.

 Other works

 Political career

 Dharmendra served as a Member of the Indian Parliament (Lok Sabha) from Bharatiya Janata Party representing Bikaner in Rajasthan from 2004 to 2009.
 During his election campaign in 2004, he made an offensive remark that he should be elected dictator perpetuo to teach "basic etiquette that democracy requires" for which he was severely criticised.
-He rarely attended Parliament when the house was in session, preferring to spend the time shooting for movies or doing farm-work at his farm house, for which he was again widely criticized.
+He rarely attended Parliament when the house was in session, preferring to spend time shooting movies or working at his farmhouse, for which he was also widely criticised.

-Television career
+Television

 In 2011, Dharmendra replaced Sajid Khan as the male judge of the third series of popular reality show India's Got Talent.

-On 29 July 2011, India's Got Talent aired on Colors TV with Dharmendra as the new judge and surpassed the opening ratings of the previous two seasons.
+On 29 July 2011, the show aired on Colors TV with Dharmendra as the new judge and surpassed the opening ratings of the previous two seasons.

-Dharmendra has rather limited appearances on Television.
+In 2023, he appeared in his first television acting role as Salim Chisti in the historical series Taj: Divided by Blood which is available on ZEE5.

 Producing and presenting films

 In 1983, Dharmendra set up a production company known as Vijayta Films.
 In its maiden venture Betaab, released in 1983, Vijayta Films launched Dharmendra's elder son Sunny Deol as the lead actor.
-The movie was the second highest-grossing movie of the year.
+The film was the second highest-grossing film of the year.
 In 1990 he produced the action film Ghayal, also starring Sunny.
 The film won seven Filmfare Awards, including the Filmfare Award for Best Film.
 It won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
-Dharmendra then launched the career of his younger son, Bobby, in 1995 in Barsaat, which was again a Box office hit.
+Dharmendra in 1995 produced Barsaat, the costliest Indian film ever made until then, to launch his son Bobby Deol and Twinkle Khanna.
+It emerged a superhit and remains the first and only time to date that such a film was made with newcomers.